 Go to any decent hotel, and you'll find curved shower rods.
 They have worked their way from mainstay hotel applications to a great inexpensive home repair upgrade you can add to your home or apartment.

 Showering in a tub has always been a confining experience, but now with the use of curved shower rods, you can gain a spacious feeling and not have the curtain liner attack you anymore.
-Curved or crescent-shaped shower rods come in either adjustable or fixed length models.
+Curved or crescent-shaped shower rods come in either adjustable or fixed-length models.
 Their installation is the same, except that with a fixed length rod you have to get the rod ordered or cut to your specific needs.
-For this tutorial, we'll assume you're using an adjustable shower rod since they are more common for home use, easier to install and less expensive.
+For this tutorial, assume that you're using an adjustable shower rod since they are more common for home use, easier to install, and less expensive.

 Needed Tools and MaterialsContinue to 2 of 2 below.

 02 of 02